-Prohibited direct investments include short sales, margin purchases, investments used to leverage the portfolio, private or direct placement of letter stock, commodities contracts, unattached warrants, derivatives, issues related to the investment managers and restricted stock, private placements, and debt to Equity exchanges.
+Prohibited direct investments include short sales, margin purchases, investments used to leverage the portfolio, private or direct placement of letter stock, commodities contracts, unattached warrants, derivatives, issues related to the investment managers and restricted stock, and debt to equity exchanges.
 The Staff Plan policy further prohibits new issues, illiquid investments, Eurodollar securities, and foreign credits.

-Investments for the GESE Trust and Staff Plan, as of September 30, 2012 and 2011, were as follows:
+Investments for the GESE Trust and Staff Plan, as of September 30, 2013 and 2012, were as follows: